amin-prvn/CleanQ/README.md

 - [ ] Check reservation day not to be weekend.

 ---
-Developed by Mohammad Amin Parvanian
+Developed by Mohammad Amin Parvanian & Zahra Abedi